Best Food & Cooking Classes in Marrakech

 How much does a cooking class in Marrakech cost?

-Do cooking classes include a market tour?
+Do cooking classes include a market visit?

 Do I need cooking experience to join a class?